elight/iibil/slides.md

 !SLIDE
 # Step 2
-# Name practices
+# Name practice

 !SLIDE
 # Pattern ends here

 !SLIDE
-# But then we automate what we can predict
+# But then we automate
+# what we can predict

 !SLIDE
 # Step 3
-# Partially implement pattern as tools
+# Create tool from pattern
 !NOTES
 * Tools encode knowledge
 * Reduces number of choices required by a pattern user

 !SLIDE
 # Step 4
-# Best practices for tools
+# Identify best practices for tool
 !NOTES
-* Further reduce number of choices of a pattern user
+# Further reduce number of choices of a pattern user
-* Managing the "paradox of choice"
+# Managing the "paradox of choice"

 !SLIDE
 # Step 5
-# Identify holes in tools
+# Identify failings in tool
 !NOTES
-* "Frustration Driven Development"
-* Pain tells us that we need additional change
+# Failings in our current practices lead us to new practices
+# New practices lead to new patterns

 !SLIDE
 # Step 6